StephenDaDev/garbage/Introduction.md

 ## General Staff Expectations

 At The Drive In (hereby referred to as TDI) we like to be relaxed but at the same time, we need to ensure that staff are mature and acting appropriatley.
-Due to this, we do have staff expectations, but they aren't very strict.
+Due to this, we do have staff expectations, but we try to be leniant when possible.

+- We do not tolerate Discord Terms of Service or Community Guidelines from our staff members.
+- Raiding/Nuking other servers is not tolerated at any time
+- DM Advertising is not tolerated at any time
+- Disrespecting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzOTY0MDI1NSwxMTk4ODU5NjYzLC0xMD
+eyJoaXN0b3J5IjpbLTQwNzM2NTM0NywxMTk4ODU5NjYzLC0xMD
 UwOTkzNjU4LC0yMDg4NzQ2NjEyXX0=
 -->